Five conditions for pipeline approval

 World-leading land pipeline safety

-20% thicker steel, on average, than required, safety monitoring at a level not practiced anywhere in the industry today, with 24/7 pipeline monitoring, dual leak detection analysis and remote pump stations staffed around the clock.
+20% thicker steel, on average, than required, more frequent in-line inspections, with 24/7 pipeline monitoring, dual leak detection systems and remote pump stations staffed around the clock.
 There will also be a $1 billion requirement to cover potential accidents.

 4. Legal requirements regarding Aboriginal and treaty rights are addressed, and First Nations are provided with the opportunities, information and resources necessary to participate in and benefit from a heavy oil project.